ocaml-multicore/reagents/README.md

 val (<+>) : ('a,'b) t -> ('a,'b) t -> ('a,'b) t
 ```

-### Helpers
+### Others

-There is a number of other values defined in the public [interface](lib/base_intf.ml) that serve as units, helpers or a way to transform existing reagents.
+There is a number of other values defined in the [public interface](lib/base_intf.ml) that serve as units, helpers or ways to transform existing reagents.
 Perhaps the most notable one is `attempt`.

 ```ocaml
 val attempt : ('a, 'b) t -> ('a, 'b option) t